Surfing Boardbags

 9am-5pm

 In Bedudu, Goa Gajah dates back to the 11th Century with a cave carved out of stone.
 The face is a Boma figure designed to frighten away evil.
 Around the face are animals and people running in fear.
-Inside the musty cave are two areas.
-The first to the left is a carving of Ganesha, son of Sewa.
-The right side has 3 Lingga phalluses carved from one block of stone.
+Inside the musty cave are two areas – the first, to the left, is a carving of Ganesha, son of Sewa, while the right side has 3 Lingga phalluses carved from one block of stone.
 These chambers were thought to be for meditating or sleeping.

 When arriving, there are many tourist stalls with very pushy vendors.
-At the entrance we saw a tattooed man with a wild looking Boa Constrictor.
+At the entrance we saw a tattooed man with a wild looking boa constrictor.
 He put the snake around my wife for some photos.
-Of course, like many businessmen in Bali, he didn’t tell us that it will cost us or how much until afterwards.
+Of course, like many businessmen in Bali, he didn’t tell us that it would cost us or how much until afterwards.
 It cost us $2 which was a joke (we should have asked beforehand and haggled.)

 Gunung Kawi